christosgalano/christosgalano.github.io/_drafts/evolutionary-architecture.md

 One of the most critical aspects of evolutionary architecture is its ability to support change across multiple dimensions.
 This includes both technical and domain changes:

-- **Technical Changes**: Evolving technologies, frameworks, and infrastructure must be integrated seamlessly.
+- **Technical Changes**: Evolving technologies, frameworks, and infrastructure must be absorbed without disruption.
 This might involve migrating databases, adopting new programming languages, or scaling infrastructure.
 - **Domain Changes**: As business strategies shift, systems must adapt to new workflows, customer needs, and market dynamics.
 This could involve changing data models, integrating with new services, or modifying user experiences.

 By addressing both technical and domain evolution, evolutionary architecture ensures systems remain aligned with business goals and technological advancements.